lb0o/website/content/en/docs/guides/applications.md

   - /docs/components
 ---

+## Managed Kubernetes

+Cozystack deploys and manages Kubernetes clusters as standalone applications within each tenant’s isolated environment.
+These clusters are fully separate from the root management cluster and are intended for deploying tenant-specific or customer-developed applications.

+Deployment involves the following components:

+-   **Kamaji Control Plane**: [Kamaji](https://kamaji.clastix.io/) is an open-source project that facilitates the deployment of Kubernetes control planes as pods within a root cluster.
+    Each control plane pod includes essential components like `kube-apiserver`, `controller-manager`, and `scheduler`, allowing for efficient multi-tenancy and resource utilization.

+-   **Etcd Cluster**: A dedicated etcd cluster is deployed using Ænix's [aenix-io/etcd-operator](https://github.com/aenix-io/etcd-operator).
+    It provides reliable and scalable key-value storage for the Kubernetes control plane.

+-   **Worker Nodes**: Virtual Machines are provisioned to serve as worker nodes.
+    These nodes are configured to join the tenant Kubernetes cluster, enabling the deployment and management of workloads.

+This architecture ensures isolated, scalable, and efficient Kubernetes environments tailored for each tenant.

 ## Managed PostgreSQL

 Nowadays PostgreSQL is the most popular relational database.
 Its platform-side implementation involves a self-healing replicated cluster, managed with the increasingly popular CloudNativePG operator within the community.